MFS4711/project1-practice/README.md

 Testing of the project took place frequently to ensure any bugs could be dealt with at an early point.
 These bugs were first investigated using chrome developer tools and the fix put in place there before commiting it to the code.

 - Burger Icon does not appear in line with logo in navbar in mobile view

-- - Using chrome developer tools, I found there was a small amount of padding on the nav which was pushing the icon to a new line.
+   Using chrome developer tools, I found there was a small amount of padding on the nav which was pushing the icon to a new line.
--- This padding was removed and this allowed the burger icon to appear as desired.
+   This padding was removed by adding a div with a class around the nav and setting the padding to 0.

 ### Validation
 Discuss the validation process for HTML and CSS using W3C and Jigsaw validators.